 We also publish two magazines.
 Pyramid is a monthly PDF, focusing on GURPS.
 Our other zine is the online Journal of the Traveller's Aid Society – or JTAS – edited by long-time Traveller guru Loren Wiseman.

 The company was founded in 1980.
 Steve Jackson did his first game design work for Metagaming.
 In 1980 he bought Space Gamer from Metagaming and went into business for himself.
 Three games and one set of Cardboard Heroes figures were released in late 1980.
 The new company really took off in 1981, when Car Wars hit the stores.

-We have about 25 full-time employees, plus a number of part-time staff, contractors, and so on.
+We have about 45 employees and contractors, plus a number of part-time staff, contractors, and so on.
 In terms of sales, we are in the top 10 adventure game companies, but, depending on what you call an "adventure game company," probably not the top five.

-We've done more than 500 products across a dozen or more lines, and a terrifying number of them are still in print.
+We've published more than 1,500 games, expansions, accessories, books, toys, and other unclassifiable items.
 For a current listing, see the Our Games page.
 For a complete list, see the Everything We've Ever Released page.

 You can call us at (512) 447-7866.
 Our fax number is (512) 447-1144.